sashadt/docs/docs/troubleshooting.md

       <name>dt.application.<APPLICATION_NAME>.operator.*.attr.MEMORY_MB</name>
       <value>2048</value>
     </property>
-  This would set 2GB as size of all the operators in the given application.
+  This will set 2GB as the size of all the operators in the given application.

-  2 Setting specific value for a particular operator: Following example will set 8GB as the operator memory for operator `Op`.
+  2 Setting specific value for an operator:
+  Following example will set 8 GB as the operator memory for operator `Op`.

     <property>
       <name>dt.application.<APPLICATION_NAME>.operator.Op.attr.MEMORY_MB</name>
       <value>8192</value>
     </property>
-  The amount of memory required by an operator should be based on maximum amount of data that operator will be storing in-memory for all the fields -- both transient and non-transient.
+  The memory required by an operator should be based on the maximum data that the operator will store in-memory for all the fields: both transient and non-transient.
 Default value for this attribute is 1024 MB.

-#####Configuring Buffer Server Memory:
+### Configuring Buffer Server Memory
 There is a buffer server in each container hosting an operator with an output port connected to an input port outside the container.
 The buffer server memory of a container can be controlled by BUFFER_MEMORY_MB.
 This can be configured in one of the following ways:

   1 Using the same default values for all the output ports of all the operators